hanchiang/my-website-hashnode/cl41b49nj003ol6nvb9uo8aod.md

 This would be the key moment to look out for as to whether they will continue to support all the features that were already built, gate some of them behind a paywall, or retire them.

-This is especially important in the current global economic climate, as interest rates have to be raised to combat inflation, leading to a general reduction in spending across all segments, including startup fundraising.
+This is important in the current global economic climate, as interest rates are rising to combat inflation, leading to a general reduction in spending across all segments, including startup fundraising.

-I certainly hope that the team will continue to do well like they have been doing so far, and use this platform for as long as possible.
+I hope that the team will continue to do well like they have been doing so far, and use this platform for as long as possible.

 ## Join me
 If you like what you see about Hashnode so far, you can sign up [referral link](https://hashnode.com/@hanchiang/joinme).